-The information received by the visual apparatus must be filtered and passed to processing elements which allow us to recognize coherent scenes, disambiguate relative distances and differentiate color.
-The factors that are crucial to the design of effective visual interfaces are how we perceive size anddepth, brightness and color.
+- Understanding the basic construction of the eye goes some way to explaining the physical mechanisms of vision but visual perception is more than this. - The information received by the visual apparatus must be filtered and passed to processing elements which allow us to recognize coherent scenes, disambiguate relative distances and differentiate color.

+Perceiving size and depth